sinisteralex/vipps-checkout-api/vipps-checkout-api-checklist.md

   - [ ] Callback [`POST:[callbackPrefix]/checkout/{version}/order/{orderId}`](vipps-checkout-api.md#example-of-callback)
 - [ ] Avoid Integration pitfalls
   - [ ] The Merchant _must not_ rely on `fallback` or `callback` alone, and must poll Payments Details [`GET:/epayment/v1/{reference}`][get-payment-endpoint] or Session Details [`GET:/checkout/v3/{reference}`][retrieve-sessioninfo-endpoint]
         as documented (this is part of the first item in this checklist, but it's still a common error).
-For pure payment status polling the ePayment API is recommended.
+For pure payment status polling, the ePayment API is recommended.
   - [ ] The merchant must handle that the `fallback` URL is opened in the default browser on the phone, and not in a specific browser, in a specific tab, in an embedded browser, requiring a session token, etc.
         See the API guide: